sublime-text-rails/Rails/README.md

 # Rails
- Overides the default Rails language pack.
+Kills all the outdated Rails snippets that ship with Sublime Text 3, and provides new completions package.